Technology Construction Management (TECH CM)

 Courses

 TECH CM 1000.
-Introduction to Construction Processes — 3 hrs.
+Fundamentals of Construction Management Materials & Methods — 3 hrs.

 Acquaint students with the many facets related to construction processes by identifying roles and responsibilities within the construction industry.
 Students will be exposed to construction with hands on projects.
 (Fall and Spring)